DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Import/create tickets

-The import option remains inactive until a valid connection is established.
+The import option remains inactive until a valid connection has been set up.

 This button activates the issue creation tool.
 Click anywhere in the project to create a ticket.
 A new dialog appears, guiding you through all the necessary steps.

-First, the intended connection must be selected from the first drop-down menu at the top, which is used to address the correct server.
-Second, a project should be selected from the list below and the target issue/ticket type (e.g., bug, task, etc.) should be specified.
-Providing a good summary is also mandatory as it serves as the summary/title of the ticket.
-Optionally, users can also add a priority, an assignee, and a description.
-Once all necessary data is entered, clicking Accept (if the auto-push setting is enabled, the button may be labeled Accept And Sync) creates a new ticket in the workspace.
-The new widget may look similar to the images above in the DEON integrated functions section, depending on the last selected view mode.
+First, the designated connection must be selected from the first dropdown menu at the top, which is used to address the correct server.
+Second, a project should be selected from the list below and the target issue/ticket-type (e.g., bug, task, etc.) specified.
+Providing a good summary is also mandatory, as it serves as the summary/title of the ticket.
+Optionally, users can also add a priority, an assignee and a description .
+Once all necessary data have been entered, clicking Accept (if the Auto-Pushsetting is enabled, the button may read Accept And Sync ) creates a new ticket in the workspace.
+The new widget can look similar to the images above in the DEON integrated functions, depending on the last selected view mode

 Existing tickets can be easily imported from external systems into your project from any connected server, and DEON offers several ways to do this.